Types of Girl about the Globe (GatG) – Digital Nomad GatG, History GatG, Island GatG

 Day 2 in Athens – Monastiraki

 Explore Athen’s urban side.
-From derelict, neoclassical buildings, picturesque open-air bars and eateries and street art practically everywhere, Athens has a truly authentic vibe and to really understand what makes the city’s heartbeat, visit its colourful neighbourhoods.
+From derelict, neoclassical buildings, picturesque open-air bars and eateries and street art practically everywhere, Athens has a truly authentic vibe.
+To really understand what makes the city’s heartbeat, visit its colourful neighbourhoods.

-At night, head up to the hill to join the others that come here to watch the sunset over the sea.
+On your solo trip to Athens, at night, head up to the hill to join the others that come here to watch the sunset over the sea.
 You can walk up the hill from Psyrri.
-The walk down the hill is just gorgeous with the view of the city below.
-Not only is the view stunning but you can spot the roof terraces that have swimming pools as you walk down.
+The walk down the hill is just gorgeous, with the view of the city below.
+Not only is the view stunning, but you can spot the roof terraces that have swimming pools as you walk down.

 Day 3 in Athens – Discover the Athenian Riviera

 With a huge coastline that covers about 70 km, venturing south of the centre promises plenty of time spent on a city beach as well as some sightseeing too.

 You can rent a car and drive down the coast.
 Or, if you prefer to take public transport, you can take the metro and the tram line that culminates in the seaside region of Voula.

 For an Athens beach holiday, from Athens centre, you go past the coastal, residential area of Faliro, Kalamaki and Alimos, Glyfada, Voula and then Vouliagmeni.

 There are beach facilities dotted along the coast, but the one that I recommend to spend a day at the beach is in Varkiza, which can also be reached on the122 public bus, which you can take after you get off from the Elliniko metro station from central Athens.
 The bus goes further than Varkiza, to Saronida, which is a popular summer resort town about 43 km from Athens.